Jyothi-Raju122/FitPro-Gym/README.md

 	membership_type,
 	count(*) as number_of_members,
 	join_date
+FROM

-FROM memberships
+	memberships
+WHERE
-WHERE membership_type = 'Monthly'
+	membership_type = 'Monthly'
 	AND status = 'Active'
 GROUP BY 1, 3
-ORDER BY join_date DESC
+ORDER BY 3 DESC
 LIMIT 2;
 ```